janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

  4. Send a message.
 On host `a`, execute the following to send an email message from host `a` to host `b`:

-    ```
+    ```bash
     a$ swaks --server 10.0.0.2 --to joe@example.com
     ```

  5. Send a message with attachment.
 On host `a`, execute the following to send an email message with an attachment from host `a` to host `b`:

-    ```
+    ```bash
     a$ swaks --server 10.0.0.2 --attach byu-y-mtn2.jpg --to joe@example.com
     ```

  6. Follow TCP Streams.
 For the emails sent in #5 and #6, open the corresponding TCP stream by following the instructions below:

-    1. Find one of the frames that is part of the SMTP interaction.
-       Right-click on that frame and select "Follow", then "TCP Stream".
-Leave open the "Follow TCP Stream" window that is created.
+ 6. Find a frame that is part of the first SMTP interaction.
+Right-click on that frame, and select "Follow", then "TCP Stream".
+You will see the entire SMTP conversation, including both server (blue) and client (red).
-    2. Go back to the Wireshark capture window, and clear the display filter (should say "tcp.stream eq 1" or the like).
-Then go back to #1 for the next email.
+    Look at the contents of the SMTP session to make sure that it matches the one that you wanted to see.

+    To switch to streams corresponding to the other SMTP conversation, modify the "Stream" field in the lower right-hand corner of the window (e.g., 1, 2, 3, etc.).

 ## Questions

-Consider each of the emails sent above when answering the following questions.
-Use the TCP stream windows to help you understand and answer the questions.
+Answer the following questions, using the streams corresponding to the SMTP communications and responses issued above.
+For each question that asks "why", provide a brief but specific explanation.

  1. With SMTP, who initiates the SMTP conversation - client or server?
  2. What command does the client use to introduce itself?